EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.wmedian

 Weighted median for a vector.
 Package: Util.stat Description: Weighted median for a vector.
-Calculates the weighted median of a vector
+Calculates the weighted median of a vector given the error on each value in the vector.